Cancer Center offers Complementary Therapy online

 To begin, the Cancer Center will offer the following options online:

-Guided imagery podcasts:
+Guided imagery audio library:

 Claire Casselman, a trained social worker who provides guided imagery, leads patients through a gentle meditative experience to help patients find a better sense of calm and well-being.